Put the collagen bounce back into your skin

 What are collagen supplements?

-Most collagen supplements are made from ground-up animal parts (mainly cows and fish).
+Most collagen supplements are derived from the bones and skin of animals (mainly cows and fish, but also pig and chicken).
 Although vegan collagen has been produced from genetically modified yeast and bacteria, it’s not yet available as a supplement.

 Collagen supplements are usually available as peptides or hydrolysate – the collagen protein has been broken down into smaller molecules which are easily digested, absorbed, and distributed by the body.
 The most popular forms of supplement are pills or powder, but you can also find collagen in drinks, creamers, gummies, and even baked into snack bars and cakes.

-The one you choose depends on your specific needs.
-Clinical studies have shown that both bovine and marine collagen are effective for improving skin.
-Marine sources are becoming increasingly popular as more people are avoiding red meat in their diets, but bovine collagen is a better choice for those with seafood allergies.
+The one you choose depends on your specific preferences.
+Clinical studies have shown that collagen supplements from either bovine or marine sources are effective for improving skin.
+Marine collagen is becoming increasingly popular for those who choose not to consume beef, and it is also more sustainable as it is a by-product of the fishing industry.

-Do collagen supplements reduce the signs (and effects) of aging?
+Do collagen supplements reduce the signs (and effects) of ageing?

 Collagen supplements may also help reduce joint pain and improve joint mobility, and even increase muscle mass and strength in elderly people, if combined with resistance training.